 - Collaboration with scholarly societies and funders to implement community policies for data citation and infrastructure acknowledgement (new policies and systems)

-Successful projects who opt in to the supplementary 5% funding will have two extra milestones:
+Successful projects who opt in to the supplementary 5% investment will have two extra milestones:

 - “Impact/outcome monitoring systems” work package description included in the project plan and acceptable to ARDC (invoicing milestone for the 5%)